annihilatorrrr/telegraph_export_bot/README.md

-# telegram_channel_subscription_bot

-Subscribe messages between channels and groups.
+# telegraph_export_bot [DEVELOPMENT IN PROGRESS]

+Export webpage to Telegraph.

-You are also welcome to use my [@channel_subscription_bot](https://t.me/channel_subscription_bot) without create your own bot.
+You are also welcome to use my [@export_telegraph_bot](https://t.me/export_telegraph_bot) without create your own bot.

 Feedback / feature requests are welcomed at [@dushufenxiang_chat](https://t.me/dushufenxiang_chat).

-## commands
+## usage

-subscribe - `subscribe channel/group1 channel/group2` will automatically forward message from channel/group1 to channel/group2
-unsubscribe - `unsubscribe channel/group1 channel/group2` will stop subscription

-Both of the channels/groups should add this bot as admin. channel/group can be room ID or room name.
+Send link to the bot, and bot will reply a telegraph link with extracted article.

 ## how to install

 First, you need to create a Telegram bot.
 Talk with the [BotFather](https://t.me/botfather) and ask it for a bot (and its respective token)

-Then, you need to add the `TOKEN` file with your token.

-The next part is to install in your server the requirements of the bot using `pip install -r requirements.txt`.

-Finally, adding it on all the relevent groups/channels, and talk to the bot to make subscription with them.
+Once you get the TOKEN, run `python setup.py YOUR_TOKEN`.

+If you want to use your own TELEGRAPH_TOKEN, feel free to replace the file.

 ## notes

-You are also welcome to use my [@channel_subscription_bot](https://t.me/channel_subscription_bot) without create your own bot.
+You are also welcome to use my [@export_telegraph_bot](https://t.me/export_telegraph_bot) without create your own bot.